toriancrane/chargebee-lambda-integration/README.md

 d.
 Under **Type**, select the `SecureString` radio button.
 This will apply encryption to the value that is stored in the parameter.
 Under the **KMS Key ID** section, a default KMS key will auto-populate.
 This will be the key that is used to encrypt the parameter data.

-> :bulb: You have the ability to create your own KMS key, but that requires additional configuration that is outside of the scope of this guide.
-See the [AWS Key Management Service Developer Guide](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html) for more details.

 ![SSM Parameter image](img/ssm-create-param-type.png)

 e.
 In the **Value** text box, enter the value of your Chargebee API key.
 Then click the `Create parameter` button to create your parameter.